 POLICY, PROCEDURES AND INFORMATION

-Laptops and accessories will be returned to the Port St. Lucie High School Technical Support Center in room 432 at the end of each school year for maintenance, for deleting software not required for the next year and for adding any new software required during the next grade level.
+Laptops and accessories will be returned to Port St. Lucie High School at the end of each school year for maintenance, for deleting software not required for the next year and for adding any new software required during the next grade level.
 Laptops must also be returned when withdrawing or terminating enrollment for any reason.

 If a student fails to return the computer at the end of the school year or upon withdrawal or termination of enrollment, the student will be subject to criminal prosecution or civil liability.
 A grand theft report will be filed with the St. Lucie County Sheriff’s Department.
 The student will also be charged the replacement cost of the computer.

-Parents and students must read the Student Laptop Loan Agreement and pay a non-refundable fee of $25.
+Parents and students must read the Policies, Procedures and Information and pay an annual usage fee of $25.
+Fees are not refundable.
 This fee must be paid before the laptop is issued.
 A charge of $28 will also be assessed for each lost computer charger.

 Students, parents, teachers and staff are expected to comply with the Laptop Policy, Procedures and Information Handbook.
 Failure to fully comply with all terms, including the timely return of the laptop at the end of the academic year or upon termination of enrollment, will entitle Port St. Lucie High to declare a student in default.
 This could result in any of these three actions listed below.